What Is a Credit Score?

 Credit score basics

 When a company decides to give you credit, they’re giving you money with conditions that determine how you’ll pay it back.
-They decide whether it is risky to give you money based on your credit score and credit history—because this is how they decide if you have the ability or likelihood of repaying their credit.
+They decide whether they are able to give you money based on your credit score and credit history—because this is how they decide if you have the ability or likelihood of repaying their credit.

-Lenders, and landlords, view your credit score as an assessment of your financial capability.
-If you have a lower credit score, lenders might be concerned about your financial capability, and charge you more (as a high-interest rate) for the credit that they extend you.
-Different creditors have different thresholds for application approval, and sometimes a lower credit score might result in you being declined for credit cards, bank loans, and home mortgages.
+Lenders–and others, such as landlords–view your credit score as an assessment of your financial capability.
+If you have a lower credit score, lenders might be concerned about your financial reliability, and charge you more (in the form of a high interest rate) for the credit that they extend you.
+Different creditors have different thresholds for application approval, and sometimes a lower credit score might result in you being not approved for credit cards, bank loans, and home mortgages.

 Let’s start with the different aspects that contribute to your credit score.

-- Credit bureaus – Credit bureaus are companies that gather and compile information about your credit history to create credit reports, which inform your credit scores.
+- Credit bureaus: Credit bureaus are companies that gather and compile information about your credit history to create credit reports, which inform your credit scores.
 There are three major nationwide credit bureaus—TransUnion, Experian, and Equifax—as well as several smaller credit bureaus that specialize in certain industries.
-Credit bureaus are also sometimes called credit reporting agencies or consumer reporting agencies.
+A credit bureau may also sometimes be called a credit reporting agency or consumer reporting agency.

-- Consumers – If you make purchases, you are a consumer.
+- Consumers: If you make purchases, you’re a consumer.
 The way you manage your finances can affect your credit score and learning how credit scores work may help you stay on top of your score.

-Credit fact: Before you have a credit history, you are “credit invisible.”
+Credit fact: According to Experian, before you have a credit history, you’re “credit invisible.”
 That means none of the credit bureaus have any information about you.